ryanbourneuk/ModalAlertCocos2d-x/README.md

 This class is the C++ rewrite for Cocos2d-x v3.13 of the rewrite for Cocos2d-objc v3 of the original ModalAlert class for the Objective-C Cocos2d-iPhone v2 game engine.

-It is available to view here, and is what this class is based upon: https://rombosblog.wordpress.com/2012/02/28/modal-alerts-for-cocos2d/
+The original ModalAlert class is available to view here, and is what this class is based upon: https://rombosblog.wordpress.com/2012/02/28/modal-alerts-for-cocos2d/

 It can be used as an alternative to the native alert view classes, specifically for iOS where the *UIAlertView* may not fit the look and style of your game.